⇐

 — Look, — he said to his people — the Israelis are in large numbers and are mightier than us.
 Come, let's be smart with them, or else they'll multiply and, if a war breaks out, they'll join our enemies and fight against us and leave the land.

 So they set taskmasters to afflict them with their burdens.
-And they built supply cities for Pharaoh: Pithom and Raamses.
-But the more they afflicted them, the more they multiplied and grew, and the Egyptians abhorred the Israelis even more.
+And they built supply cities for Pharaoh: Pithom, Pi-Ramesses and Iunu, which is Heliopolis.
+But the more they afflicted them, the more they multiplied and increased greatly, and the Egyptians abhorred the Israelites even more.
 So Egypt made Israel serve severely and made their lives bitter with hard service in mortar and brick, and with all types of service in the fields.
 All service the Egyptians commanded them to do was with harshness.
+They continued to multiply and increase greatly, and Egypt was afraid because of the Israelites.

-Then the king of Egypt said to the midwives of the Hebrews, whose names were Shiphrah and Puah:
+Then the king of Egypt said to the midwives of the Hebrews, whose names were Siphrah and Puah:

 — When you help the Hebrew women give birth, see them on the birthstools.
 If it is a son, then you'll kill him, but if it is a daughter, then she'll live.

-But the midwives feared God and didn't do as the king of Egypt commanded them, and let the male children stay alive.
-So the king of Egypt called for the midwives and said to them:
+But the midwives feared God and didn't do as the king of Egypt commanded them, and let the boys stay alive.
+So the king of Egypt called for the Hebrew midwives and said to them:

-— Why have you done this thing and let the male children stay alive?”
+— Why have you done this thing and let the boys stay alive?”

 The midwives said to Pharaoh: